kmoerman/bitset/README.md

-Implementation of variable-width bitset objects and common bitwise operations on javascript's 32-bit integers.
+Javascript implementation of variable-width bitset objects and common bitwise operations on 32-bit integers.